Thrive Theme Builder is the new WordPress theme from Thrive Themes.

 We stopped selling our previous themes and we stopped updating them… we don’t want to make incremental improvements anymore, we don’t want to slowly build up… We wanted to completely revolutionize this product and that’s what we did and that’s also why it took so long.

-When does Thrive Theme Builder launch?
+How much does Thrive Theme Builder cost?

 Can I upgrade from an old Thrive Theme to Thrive Theme Builder?